Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: Abstract

 \section{Abstract}

-We show that a recent proposal for simulating planar hyperbolic lattices with circuit quantum electrodynamics can be extended to accommodate also higher dimensional lattices in Euclidean and non-Euclidean spaces if one allows for circuits with more than three polygons at each vertex.
-The quantum dynamics of these circuits, which can be constructed with present-day technology, are governed by effective tight-binding Hamiltonians corresponding to higher-dimensional Kagom\'{e}-like structures ($n$-dimensional zeolites), which are well known to exhibit strong frustration and flat bands.
-We analyze the relevant spectra of these systems and derive an exact expression for the fraction of flat-band states.
-Our results expand considerably the range of non-Euclidean geometry realizations with circuit quantum electrodynamics.
+We demonstrate that a recent proposal for simulating planar hyperbolic lattices using circuit quantum electrodynamics can be extended to include higher-dimensional lattices in both Euclidean and non-Euclidean spaces by allowing circuits that involve more than three polygons at each vertex.
+The quantum dynamics of these circuits, which we are developing with current technology, are governed by effective tight-binding Hamiltonians that correspond to higher-dimensional Kagom\'e-like structures (such as $n$-dimensional zeolites).
+These structures are known for exhibiting strong frustration and flat bands.
+We analyze the spectra of both hyperbolic and positive-curvature lattices and derive exact expressions for the fraction of flat-band states.
+Our findings significantly broaden the possibilities for realizing non-Euclidean geometries using circuit quantum electrodynamics, a research direction we are actively pursuing in microwave-guide circuits constructed with sputtered niobium films on silicon substrates.